status-im/nimbus-eth2/docs/the_nimbus_book/src/withdrawals.md

 # Withdraw your staked funds

-After the Capella hard-fork, activated on 12th of April 2023, all validators are able to withdrawal their staked funds from the beacon chain.

 Withdrawals are enabled for each validator once it's configured to use [0x01 withdrawal credentials](https://notes.ethereum.org/@launchpad/withdrawals-faq#Q-What-are-0x00-and-0x01-withdrawal-credentials-prefixes) which specify an execution layer address that will be the beneficiary of all withdrawn funds.

 If your validator was created with `0x01` withdrawal credentials, it's already fully prepared for withdrawals and you can safely skip the next step.